oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

-    [description], [CVE Description], [Contains the official and unchanged CVE description for this specific vulnerability.], [description], [Preconditions], [Contains a description of the preconditions that have to be fulfilled to be able to exploit the vulnerability, e.g.~user account or physical access.],
+    [description], [CVE Description], [Contains the official and unchanged CVE description for this specific vulnerability.], [description], [Preconditions], [Contains a description of the preconditions that have to be fulfilled to be able to exploit this specific vulnerability, e.g.~user account or physical access.], [general], [AI Usage], [Contains a information on whether and how AI systems were used in discovering, analyzing, remediating, or documenting this specific vulnerability, including the human oversight applied.],
-    [summary], [Vulnerability Summary], [Contains a summary of the vulnerability which is not the official CVE description.], )]
+    [summary], [Vulnerability Summary], [Contains a summary of this specific vulnerability which is not the official CVE description.], )]
   , caption: [Combinations of `category` and `title` with special meaning.]